theophilec/giskard-red-challenge-helper/README.md

 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the directory containing the extension files
 5. The extension should now appear in your Chrome toolbar

+## How does it work?

+The extension watches for changes to the DOM and captures prompts and responses using IndexedDB local storage.
+The database is then queried to display the history.
+One tricky part is that the challenge website is a SPA (try to go back when you [click here](https://red.giskard.ai/)) and so we need to also handle navigation on the site (I opted for watching the URL in addition to the page contents).

 ## License